epn-vespa/tutorials/surfaces/HRSC_vs_OMEGA/HRSC_vs_OMEGA-tutorial.md

 * You can test a comparison between services that provide actual footprints by using HRSC and CRISM.
 Going through TOPCAT is still required because we have to upload one table on a different server.
 Plotting footprints in Aladin is straightforward in this case.

-## References

 ## Links

 See details here to set a correct display on planetary surfaces in TOPCAT and Aladin, and to plot footprints in TOPCAT:
 [https://voparis-wiki.obspm.fr/pages/viewpage.action?pageId=14942383]